cube-drone/build-a-the-web-presentation/README.md

 Having a "log in with Google" or "log in with Twitter", or even "log in with Github" button in your login window - if users already have accounts on those services - is a much lower barrier to entry to your application then asking users to create yet another password for yet another service.

+### Per-User Flags
+This is just a lil' tip, but include an array row with your user table for per-user tags.

+They're good for all kinds of things.
+Per-user feature flags.
+Permissions.
+You'd be surprised at the utility of a list of arbitrary strings.

 -----